 We currently have a defined benefits plan which is wholly unsustainable.
 Our Accrual multiplier per year of service is currently 2.1.
 Ideally, we should have an Accrual multiplier per year of service equal to 1.0.
 This disparity makes our current pension situation tenuous.
 We must ultimately transition to a defined contribution plan which will allow the future benefits to fluctuate according to investment successes.

-Our administration must provide a common sense solution to resolve Chicago’s unfunded pension liability that is fair to current and future pensioners as well as taxpayers.
-Our plan must:
+Our administration will provide a common-sense solution to resolve Chicago’s unfunded pension liability that is fair to current and future pensioners as well as taxpayers.
+Our plan will:

 - Be constitutional;

 - Work within the framework of the city’s fiscal constraints;

 - Enable the city to properly fund current services over time, with allowances for inflation and population fluctuation;

 - Include a payment schedule which is sufficient for the city to reach full funding by 2049;